SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 ## Step 6 - Perform a message mapping to cleanse the data
 Write text here.

-1. Click anywhere on the editor canvas (not on any flow step) to activate the 'Integration Flow' panel in the propety sheet.
+1. Click anywhere on the editor canvas (not on any flow step) to activate the 'Integration Flow' panel in the property sheet.
 Go to the 'References' tab, and in the Global subtab, click on the 'Add References' button and add a 'Message Mapping'.
 <br>![](../ex3/images/image51.png)

 1. Here, we will specify the source package to import the pre-built mapping from.
 Bring up the 'Package' drop-down and select 'TechEd 2025 IN162 - Solution Package' as the source.